I build partnerships, manage relationships, and lead research to improve outcomes for populations in adversity.

 - Commissioned by the Harvard Center for Population and Development Studies; funded by the William and Flora Hewlett Foundation

-- As the qualitative field research assistant, I implemented qualitative research study to understand women’s experiences with childbearing and work, to design Hewlett Foundation-funded family planning intervention (PIs: Dr. Jocelyn Finlay and Dr. David Canning).
+- As the qualitative field research lead, I implemented qualitative research study to understand women’s experiences with childbearing and work, to design Hewlett Foundation-funded family planning intervention (PIs: Dr. Jocelyn Finlay and Dr. David Canning).
 I was responsible for designing and training a qualitative research assistant, in French, and supervising on-ground technical logistics over four weeks in Burundi including recruitment of 40 participants and 10 focus groups/interviews.
 I also supported development of a published scholarly article and a successful US$500,000 grant for creating a local family planning intervention.

 - “Integrating Early Childhood Development and Violence Prevention to Improve Child Well-Being”